Last Update: Jan 27th, 2026

 SCOPE

-Our Network Management Policy applies to any communications that traverse any of the gear maintained, operated or provided by Marbled Fennec Networks and/or FurrIX.
-This includes, but is not limited to, any ingress or egress from and to our partnered networks, our own core network and any traffic that occurs as part of or under our network ranges.
-This policy covers all network protocols, internet protocols, applications and services provided by, operated through, or maintained by Marbled Fennec Networks and/or FurrIX.
+Our Network Management Policy applies to any communications that traverse our network endpoints.
+This includes, but is not limited to, any ingress or egress from and to our networks and any interfaces operated by our volunteers.
+This policy covers all network protocols, internet protocols, applications and services provided by, operated through, or maintained by Marbled Fennec Networks and our volunteers.

 THE HUMAN ELEMENT

-The Sponsoring Board of Marbled Fennec Networks elects and assigns Volunteer Techs to the subproject known as FurrIX.
-These volunteers are responsible for the maintenance and day to day operation of our networking services.
-Maintaining our network requires skill, attention to detail and a fair amount of time dedication from our Volunteer Techs.
-The Sponsoring Board of Marbled Fennec Networks selects Volunteer Techs for various operational task and positions without both of our projects.
+Our volunteers are responsible for the maintenance and day to day operation of our hosted services.
+Maintaining our network and services require skill, attention to detail and a fair amount of time dedication from our Volunteer Techs.
+The Sponsoring Board of Marbled Fennec Networks selects Volunteer Techs for various operational task and positions within our project.
 Our Volunteer Techs are equipped with the tools, network mappings, access tokens, documentation and internal support required to perform their duties.
-Most, if not all, of our techs are volunteers who are Information Technology and Computer Networking amateurs that take on their respective roles within Marbled Fennec Networks and/or FurrIX for the fun of doing such and the expansion and refinement of their skills.
-No Volunteer Tech of either the parent or sub project may perform their respective duties above any other function of their daily lives.
-Participation in the maintenance and upkeep both projects is done on a purely amateur basis, for the love of the hobby, and without pecuniary interest.
-Therefore, maintenance of the projects and network, responses to support tickets and documentation refinement is done as Volunteer Techs are able and are not held to any time standard or service level agreement.
+Most, if not all, of our techs are volunteers who are Information Technology and Computer Networking amateurs that take on their respective roles within Marbled Fennec Networks for the fun of doing such and the expansion and refinement of their skills.
+No Volunteer Tech may perform their respective duties above any other function of their daily lives.
+Participation in the maintenance and upkeep of Marbled Fennec Networks is done on a purely amateur basis, for the love of the hobby, and without pecuniary interest.

 PATCH SCHEDULE

-Both Marbled Fennec Networks and FurrIX aim to inspect and apply OS patches, firmware updates and support software updates to our systems each week on Wednesday and Saturday.
-The patching window is from midnight to three AM EST. Project members, project guest and end users should expect to see little to no interruption during this process, not including any patches that require equipment reboots.
+Marbled Fennec Networks aims to apply OS patches and support software updates to our systems each week on Wednesday and Saturday.
+The patching window is from one to three AM EST. Project members should expect to see little to no interruption during this process, not including any patches that require equipment reboots.
 In the event that a patch or update fails, our network and servers are setup with nightly offsite backups and we hold a rolling window of the last sixteen images and our Volunteer Techs will work as quickly as their schedule allows for the restoring of systems that experience a failed patch or update.

 All updates and configuration changes are logged to an internal discord channels that all of our Volunteer Techs have access to.
 This allows for the coordination of updates and for our Volunteer Techs to work together to keep updates as smooth as possible.
 When major updates or updates that have a possibility of breakage are to happen, Marbled Fennec Networks will make a post on our website detailing what service(s) are affected and a rough guess of how long things will be offline.
 We will also make post on our website(s) detailing outages, changes to the network core or changes to our offered services.